AidLite Python API Documentation

 API | create_instance |

-Description | Constructs a Model instance object by passing the model file’s path and name. |
+Description | Constructs a Model type instance object by passing the path name of the model file |

-Parameters | model_path : Path and name of the model file. |
+Parameters | model_path: Path name of the model file |

-Return Value | Normal: Model instance object. |
+Return Value | Normal: Model instance object |

-Exception: None . |
+Exception: None |

 model = aidlite.Model.create_instance(model_path=r"./inceptionv3.dlc")